dorukgezici/SpaceHunt/doc/build-process.md

 The build directory `build/` can be cleaned (permanently deleted) by running `npm run clean`.

+### Test Build

+Test build differs from development and production in that it does not contain the application itself, but rather test suites from the `test/` directory.
+It should only be used for running unit test within a browser environment.
+Please refer to the next chapter for details about testing.

+## Testing

+Testing encompasses unit tests that are run in an actual browser environment - Firefox by default, but Chrome can also be used.
+Both need to be pre-installed on the host machine.
+A dedicated test exists for compiling the tests.
+Karma and Jasmine are used as testing frameworks.
+The test is run with `npm test`, but a dedicated build can be built with by running `npm run build:test`, though the use of the latter is discouraged.
+Linting is done before test are run when using `npm test`.

 ## Linting

 The project declares style guidelines, which should be followed to a reasonable extent.
 Linting is not a part of the build process as style guidelines are not enforced, however, they are recommended to be followed.

 Linting is done using [TSLint](https://palantir.github.io/tslint/).
 Configuration files for production and development linting are located in `config/` directory.
-Linting can be tested by running `npm test` or `npm run lint:prod` for production linting or by running `npm run lint:dev` for development linting.
+Linting can be tested by running `npm test` (also runs unit tests) or `npm run lint:prod` for production linting or by running `npm run lint:dev` for development linting.
 Production linting considers all issues as errors, while development regards them as warning.
 For other details and differences between the two builds, please refer to the configuration files.

 ## CLI